 We ask everyone to switch off their mobile phone when they enter the hospital building as they can be very intrusive in public areas.
-In most parts of the hospital, mobile phone use is restricted, for example on the wards.
-You can, however, use you mobile phone in a designated area away from other patients - but please check with staff first.
+You can, however, use your mobile phone in a designated area away from other patients-but please check with staff first.